davecurryco/mystic-spheres/GardenOfTheNightingale.md

 ### 7. House Ghyaa Mausoleum

-The adventurers have been instructed to conceal the Relic of Arkraz Khalharzra inside one of the crypts in this mausoleum.
+The adventurers have been instructed to conceal the Reliquary of Arkraz Khalharzra inside one of the crypts in this mausoleum.

 As they go about their mission, the adventurers will notice a woman, cloaked and veiled in black, step out of the shadows of the gate to the south of this mausoleum and walk up the path toward the northeast.
 This is the **baital** Am'na returning from one of her forays into the city.